CMarcher-Ahuora/github-tag-action/README.md

         fetch-depth: '0'

     - name: Bump version and push tag
-      uses: anothrNick/github-tag-action@v1 # Don't use @master or @v1 unless you're happy to test the latest version
+      uses: CMarcher-Ahuora/github-tag-action@master # Don't use @master unless you're happy to test the latest version.
+Use a commit SHA
       env:
         GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }} # if you don't want to set write permissions use a PAT token
 ```